WETSUIT GUIDE

 The first number always refers to the body and the second relates to the legs and arms.

-What thickness wetsuit should I be using ? :
+What thickness wetsuit should I be using?

+The thickness of the neoprene utilized in a wetsuit will determine its warmth and flexibility.
 A thick wetsuit provides a lot of insulation but can inhibit flexibility while a thin wetsuit will be very flexible but can inhibit insulation.

-• A 3/2 wetsuit is generally suited for summer and autumn.
+A 3/2 wetsuit is generally suited for summer and autumn.

-• A 5/4 wetsuit keeps us warm when out winter and spring.
+A 5/4 wetsuit keeps us warm when out winter and spring.

 UK waters average around 10°C with maximum and minimum of 15°C and 5°C respectively.
 With this in mind we recommend a 5/4 or greater for all year round use.